didier-i/Android-Mobile-Apps-I-built/README.md

 # Project: Building Mobile Apps

-This is a project I did while in my undergrad, where I built different simple Mibile Applications for Android Users.
+This is a project I did while in my undergrad, where I built different simple Mobile Applications for Android Users.

 They are definitely amazing, you can check them out.

 Thank you!!